Contest a Will Lawyer

 This means, in most cases, you won’t be out of pocket.

-In these circumstances, we will offer a No Win, No Fee agreement to suitable clients.
+Yes, we offer No Win, No Fee for will disputes to suitable clients.

 A No Win, No Fee agreement means that (if you hire us) you are not required to pay our legal or professional fees UNTIL your case is settled and funds are disbursed.